A Unified Model for Multi-Task Drone Routing in Post-Disaster Road Assessment: Experiments

 \subsection{Computational performance}

-Tables~\ref{Table 4} and~\ref{Table 5} present the numerical experiments of the comparisons for 200-node and 400-node networks, where the column of gap is calculated as $\text{Gap} = (y - y_{\text{other}})/y$, where $y$ denotes the objective value of UM and $y_{\text{other}}$ that of the comparison method.
+Tables~\ref{Table 4} and~\ref{Table 5} present the numerical experiments of the comparisons for 200-node and 400-node networks, where the relative performance gap is calculated as $\text{Gap} = (y - y_{\text{other}})/y$, where $y$ denotes the objective value of UM and $y_{\text{other}}$ that of the comparison method.
 From these results, two key insights emerge:

 \begin{enumerate}[label=\alph*)] \item \textbf{Solution Quality Superiority.} UM consistently achieves the highest objective values across all PDRA variants.
-For the traditional commercial solver (Gurobi), solution quality gradually improves as the time limit extends; however, even with the longest time limit (30×60s, 30 minutes), its final solution quality remains suboptimal compared to UM.
+For the commercial solver (Gurobi), solution quality gradually improves as the time limit extends; however, even with the longest time limit (1,800 seconds), its final solution quality remains suboptimal compared to UM.
 In 400-node networks, Gurobi frequently fails to generate feasible solutions within practical time limits (marked by \ding{55} in Table~\ref{Table 5}).
-For single-task AEDMs, high solution quality is only achieved when the model is specifically trained for the target PDRA variant.
-If a single-task AEDM is applied to a non-matching variant (e.g., using AEDM-Basic for PDRA-OR-TW), its solution quality drops significantly.
+For heuristic methods, GC+LS achieves better performance than GC alone through local search improvement, but both remain substantially inferior to UM.
+For single-task AEDMs, high solution quality is only achieved when the model is specifically trained for the target PDRA variant; when applied to non-matching variants (e.g., using AEDM-Basic for PDRA-OR-TW, which is feasible due to identical model architectures), performance degrades significantly.